50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Why European tools, why now

-The core conflict is straightforward.
-The US CLOUD Act, passed in 2018, gives American authorities the legal right to demand data from US-headquartered companies regardless of where that data is physically stored.
-If your European business runs on AWS, Google Cloud, or Azure, US law enforcement can request your data without your knowledge or consent.
-This directly conflicts with GDPR, which requires legal basis for any data processing and restricts transfers to countries without adequate protections.
+The conflict at the heart of this is simple.
+The US CLOUD Act, passed in 2018, lets American authorities demand data from US-headquartered companies no matter where that data physically sits.
+Run your European business on AWS, Google Cloud, or Azure, and US law enforcement can request your data without telling you and without your consent.
+That collides head-on with GDPR, which demands a legal basis for any processing and limits transfers to countries without adequate protection.
+Two laws, pulling in opposite directions, and your data is in the middle.

-This isn't theoretical.
-The enforcement has been escalating for seven years:
+This is not theory.
+The enforcement has been building for seven years:

 Seven years of escalating enforcement